 Here’s an easy instant pot French dip sandwich with melt in your mouth, fork-tender chuck roast on a toasted crusty roll ready to be dipped into some hearty au jus.

 It’s a good all-year-round kinda meal; a comfort to have during the cold months and a fun, messy sandwich for the warm ones.
 I’ve made a slow cooker French dip sandwich version before and wanted to try it out in the instant pot and it came out wonderful.

 In just a little over an hour of cooking, this will make enough sandwiches for 6-8 people.
-There was just the two of us so we had sandwiches for days which we didn’t mind at all.
+There were just the two of us so we had sandwiches for days which we didn’t mind at all.
 The fresh bread from the deli keeps well for a couple of days and so does the beef and au jus.
-In this case, leftovers were good.
+In this case, the leftovers were good.

 So whether you have a big family, friends to share it with, or opt for the delicious leftovers for days option, get ready to dunk your sandwich this weekday, weekend, or whenever you feel like a tasty, melty and messy hot sandwich.
 Let’s get started.

 INSTANT POT FRENCH DIP SANDWICH RECIPE TIPS